Bioacoustic Geolocation: Species Sounds as Geographic Signals: Problem Setup and Methodology

-\shortparagraph{Species Oracles.} We next explore methods specifically tailored for geolocating \emph{natural} audio.
+\shortparagraph{Species Oracles.} We briefly diverge to introduce a diagnostic tool designed to probe the limits of bioacoustic geolocation.
 We hypothesize that presence and absence of species is a strong signal for geolocation.
 One immediate challenge for testing this hypothesis is the unrealistic expectation of capturing sounds from all species in a location.
 In theory, if a recordist were to continuously capture audio at a location over an entire year, we might expect to record most species that occur there.
 With this complete ``checklist'' of species, how accurately can we predict recording location?

-While year-long audio files are impractical, we can simulate these comprehensive checklists using precomputed species geographic range maps.
+While year-long recordings are impractical, we can simulate these comprehensive checklists using precomputed species geographic range maps.
 For a given location on Earth, we determine which species' ranges contain that location and construct a checklist of species that are present or absent.
 Although expert-verified range maps are not available for all species, recent advancements~\cite{cole2023spatial, hamilton2024combining} have enabled joint prediction of range maps for tens of thousands of species.
 We leverage one such model (SINR~\cite{cole2023spatial}), to construct range maps for all species in the iNatSounds dataset.
 Finally, we learn $h_\phi$ to perform retrieval style geolocation using these checklists instead of audio features.
 Note that checklist construction assumes oracle access to the true location.
-These experiments do not reflect a realistic audio geolocation setting, but instead serve as upper bounds for species-based approaches.
+These experiments do not reflect a realistic bioacoustic geolocation setting, but instead serve as upper bounds for species-based approaches.